Can Formica Be Applied Over Formica

 Step Seven-The overhanging laminate is trimmed off with a high-speed router.

 Step Eight-The newly installed Formica is cleaned with lacquer thinner in order to remove any contact glue.

 Usually Formica can be applied over Formica on an average size set of kitchen counters in one and a half days.

-There is about five hours of preparation work that needs to be done prior to adhering the new surface.
-Included in the preparation time are measuring, choosing laminate, getting all of the materials and pre-cutting the plastic.
+There is about five hours of preparation work that needs to be done prior to adhering the new surface laminate.
+Included in the preparation time is the process of measuring, choosing laminate, getting all of the materials and pre-cutting the plastic.

 Resurfacing work should be a job that is done by professional cabinet makers.
 There are many videos on on this Youtube Channel that may help to educate you in how to do some of the various steps involved in the process of applying Formica laminate on top of existing Formica.

 One of the biggest issues with taking on a project like this is having the correct tools.
 There is a video on the Youtube channel I linked above that quickly shows the most common tools used for resurfacing cabinetry.

 It’s important to take note that gluing Formica on top of existing Formica laminate is going to create a lot of unpleasant orders and dust.
 The reason being, you are dealing with the dust from rough sanding the surfaces to accept the Formica, the solvents and the glues inside of the house.